cghayes99/Get-My-App-To-Heroku/README.md

 ### Deploy

 Now you ready to deploy your application.
 This will take a minute or two and you can watch Heroku working.

+You can even setup automatic deployment if you with so when you make changes and push them to GitHub, Heroku  will automatically deploy your app.
+Get comfortable with manual deploys first before trying automatic ones.

 ![](03-to-heroku.png)